-In order for this medicine to help prevent COPD attacks, it must be used once a day at the same time each day as ordered by your doctor.
+In order for this medicine to help prevent COPD attacks, it must be used at the same time each day as ordered by your doctor.

-To use indacaterol inhalation powder with the Neohaler™:
+To use indacaterol inhalation powder with the Neohaler®:

 - Dry your hands before handling this medicine.

 - Open a blister card of capsules.
-Do not remove a capsule until you are ready for a dose.
+Do not remove a capsule until you are ready to use it.

-- Open the base of inhaler firmly and tilt the mouthpiece to open the inhaler.
+- Open the base of the inhaler firmly and tilt the mouthpiece to open the inhaler.

-- Place the capsule only in the capsule-chamber in the base of the inhaler.
+- Place the capsule only in the chamber in the base of the inhaler.
 Do not swallow the capsule and do not place a capsule directly into the mouthpiece.